 Some other things you can give up during Lent can include social media, complaining, sleeping in late, etc. Whatever is something you personally struggle with can be something you can give to the Lord to help you draw closer to Him.

-It occurred to me the other day that I need to replace my scrolling with something much more productive, something that can bring me to closer to God.
+It occurred to me the other day that I need to replace my doom-scrolling with something much more productive, something that can bring me to closer to God.
 Instead of scrolling through Facebook, I’ve decided to be more intentional and read a chapter of the Bible on my phone- which also has a scrolling effect.

 I currently use a Kindle for my Bible reading and the Kindle app feature on my phone syncs with the Kindle, so I can read even when I’m on the go with my phone and it will sync to my Kindle when I read at home.

-I’ve also decided to work on my Christian blog more during this time and instead of spending my time on Facebook, I can use these moments to brainstorm ideas, create blog posts and design Pinterest pins to help others grow in their walk with God.
+I’ve also decided to work on my Christian blog more during this time and instead of spending my time on Facebook, I can also use these moments to brainstorm ideas, create blog posts and design Pinterest pins to help others grow in their walk with God.
 I hope all my blog posts are helpful to you, and if they are, feel free to send me an email to let me know.
 I would love to hear from you!

-The focus with giving something to God is to make room for Him and replace that time you would be doing someting else and instead being intentional and spending this time with your Savior.
+The focus with giving something to God is to make room for Him and replace that time you would be doing something else and instead being intentional and spending this time with your Savior.

 3. Add a Scripture Habit